babelfish-for-postgresql/babelfish_project_website/_internals/tds-protocol.md

 ### SSL/TLS support for TDS connections

 Babelfish uses native PostgreSQL support for using SSL connections to encrypt client/server communications.
 See PostgreSQL [documentation](https://www.postgresql.org/docs/13/ssl-tcp.html#SSL-SETUP) for details about configuring server-side SSL functionality.

-With SSL support compiled in, the PostgreSQL server can be started with SSL enabled by setting the parameter <code>ssl</code> to <code>on</code> in postgresql.conf.
-The server will listen for both normal and SSL connections on the same TCP port, and will negotiate with any connecting client on whether to use SSL.
-By default, a client can decide whether to use SSL connections or not.
+To use SSL encryption, [compile the PostgreSQL server with support for SSL,](https://www.postgresql.org/docs/13/install-procedure) and set the <code>ssl</code> parameter to <code>on</code> in the postgresql.conf file.
+The server will listen for SSL and non-SSL connections on the same TCP port, and will negotiate with any connecting client about using SSL.
+By default, a client can choose whether to require an SSL connection or not.
+The server will listen for both unencrypted and encrypted connections on the same TCP port, and negotiate the connection type with the connecting client.
 If <code>babelfishpg_tds.tds_ssl_encrypt</code> is set to <code>true</code>, end-to-end encryption is enforced for all connections.
-In that case, if a client requests for a non-encrypted connection, the connection is rejected.
+In that case, if a client requests an unencrypted connection, the connection is rejected.

-The table following shows how Babelfish behaves for each combination.
+The following table shows how Babelfish interprets SSL settings when a client connects:

 | Client SSL setting   | Babelfish SSL setting | Connection allowed?                         | Value returned to client |
 |:---------------------|:----------------------|:--------------------------------------------|:-------------------------|